AdaLovelemon/CVPR-Assignment4/README.md

 - Model Training: Train machine learning models for image classification
 - Evaluation: Evaluate the performance of the trained models

+## Visualization

+Our Visualized Results are displayed on W&B. Here is the link [adalovelemon-xi-an-jiaotong-university-](https://wandb.ai/adalovelemon-xi-an-jiaotong-university-/CVPR-Assignment4).

 ## Preparations

 ### Dataset